ahuarte47/duckdb-raster/README.md

 | [`RT_CubeClip`](docs/functions.md#rt_cubeclip) | Returns a data cube where cells outside the given geometry are replaced by the specified value. |
 | [`RT_CubeBurn`](docs/functions.md#rt_cubeburn) | Returns a data cube where cells inside the given geometry are replaced by the specified value. |

+## Examples

+You can find more examples of how to use the extension in the [examples](docs/examples.md) folder, and in the [SQL tests](test/sql) that are run as part of the CI.

+But here are some quick examples of how to use the extension.

 #### Listing available drivers

 ```sql